Merdeka/Arduino-ModelRail/Loconet_Master_Switch/README.md

+# LocoNet Master Switch
-# This is code for a LocoNet Master Switch using an Arduino
+This is code for a LocoNet Master Switch using an Arduino